-The A11y Machine (or a11ym for short, spelled “alym”) is an automated accessibility-testing tool that crawls and tests pages of any Web application to produce detailed reports.
-It validates pages against the following specifications/laws:
+The A11y Machine (or a11ym for short, spelled “alym”) is an automated testing tool that crawls and tests pages of any Web application to produce detailed reports.
+It validates pages against the following specifications/laws.

-Tanaguru is an automated accessibility (a11y) testing tool, with emphasis on reliability and automation.
-Tanaguru has an open source (AGPL license) option and a paid option with more features.
+Tanaguru is an automated accessibility (a11y) testing tool with an emphasis on reliability and automation.
+Tanaguru has an open-source (AGPL license) option and a paid option with more features.

 It is dedicated to accessibility (a11y) audits and focuses on reliability and a high level of automation.

 Axe-Selenium-Java is for Java testers that want to expand their test suites with automated accessibility tests.
 Axe offers the ability to perform web accessibility testing with JUnit and Selenium.